ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 ![Alt text](images/service%20connections%203.png)

-  - Fill in the URL of your Octopus instance, the API key that was created, and name the service connection: OctoServiceConnection
+  - Fill in the URL of your Octopus instance
+  - Fill in the API key that was created
+  - Name the service connection: OctoServiceConnection
   - Check 'Grant access permission to all pipelines'

 ![Alt text](images/service%20connections%204.png)